We have you covered with a variety of inspection services to meet your unique requirements.

 Test the garage door for proper functionality, check for proper ventilation to prevent carbon monoxide poisoning, and check for risks of explosion from ignition sources too close to the floor.

 Do you have unanswered questions?
 Or are you ready to schedule your inspection?
 Either way, we look forward to hearing from you.

-Callahan Inspection Services provides professional home inspection services in Baltimore City, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, and Frederick County.
+Callahan Inspection Services provides professional home inspection services in Baltimore City, Ellicott City, Bel Air, Columbia, Westminster, Eldersburg, Towson, Aberdeen, Havre De Grace, Catonsville, Annapolis, Edgewood, Glen Burnie, Joppatowne, Jessup, Owings Mills, Dundalk, Baltimore County, Harford County, Cecil County, Kent County, Queen Anne's County, Anne Arundel County, Prince George's County, Montgomery County, Washington DC, Howard County, Carroll County, Frederick County, Southern Pennsylvania, and Virginia including Alexandria, Chantilly, and Fairfax County.
 Not sure if that's you?
 Give us a call at (410) 215-1789 or send us an email.